chenx/PCraw/README.md

 If its value is not provided, it uses url_root as its value.
 This can be provided using the -u switch.

+It uses log files to keep track of crawling progress, so if a crawling session is broken, next time starting the crawling again it can pick up from the broken point.
+It does this by using the following log files stored under local_root (where the downloaded files are stored).
+When PCraw starts, it always first read in values from these 3 logs.

+1) .pcraw_lnk_found.log.
+This stores hash array of the form: url => crawl_depth.
+The url here can be html files, or any other type of files, like images, audio, video, applications.
+The absolute value of crawl_depth is how many levels away from the starting url.
+If crawl_depth is negative, then the url has not finished crawling; if crawl_depth is positive, then the url has finished crawling.
+In this log, each url that has been crawled always appear twice: first with negative value, then with positive value (the absolute value is the same, just sign is different).
+It may appear once with negative value if the file has not been crawled.
+Note this is similar to the UPDATE operation in a database.
+Here since we don't use a database, instead write sequentially, we do it this way which essentially is the same as UPDATE.
+This UPDATE is achieved when PCraw read the entire log at start.

+2) .pcraw_[url_start filename]_lnk_Q.log.
+This stores the array of html links to crawl.
+Only crawlable html files are stored here.

+3) .pcraw_[url_start filename]_lnk_Q_ID.log.
+This stores the index of current html link being crawled in 2).

+2) and 3) are specific to each url_start, they together can track the crawling progress, and make resuming crawl from broken point possible.
+Note the local_root is created using the value of url_root, under the same url_root there can be different url_start to start crawling from.
+1) is global to the entire local_root, such that all the files crawled (no mater html or other types) under url_root are recorded.
+This way, even if starting from different url_start, the same files can avoid being downloaded again.

+Note in 1) we have mentioned each url appear twice, with the same values but different sign, to label the start and finish of crawling of the url.
+This is no longer true in the case of using different url_start (but same url_root) in multiple crawling.
+When a different url_start is used to start another crawling, it will add new entries about a previously crawled url with different value, the value is the crawl depth of the url in the new crawling session.
+This should not cause any interference: if a url's value is negative, then it's always picked up for crawling; otherwise if the url's value is positive, it will not be included in the current crawling; the absolute value matters only for the current crawling session and it has been set correctly.

 Usage
 =====